zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

    [http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com](http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com)

-1. Ensure your **LED** is listed.
+1. Ensure the **LED** is listed.

 1. Click the `turn-on` button for the LED and ensure the LED state changed in the Zetta Browser visualization.

-> **world**{:.icon} Now anyone in the world can control the mock LED on your PC.
+> **world**{:.icon} Now anyone in the world can control the mock LED on the PC.
 Try it.
-Copy the cloud URL and send it to friends so they can control your LEDs from afar: [http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com](http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com).
+Copy the cloud URL and send it to friends so they can control the LED from afar: [http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com](http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com).

 # Step #4: Sense Light with Photocell